-- Develop knowledge and skills of the health care system to provide optimal services in ambulatory and hospital settings. - Understand the healthcare needs of society to contribute to society both in the medical field and in the broader contexts of societal needs.
+- Demonstrate knowledge and skills of the health care system to provide optimal services in ambulatory and hospital settings. - Understand the healthcare needs of society to contribute in the medical field and in the broader contexts of societal needs. - Work effectively and respectfully with other health professionals, patients, and relatives to provide optimal health care.